mattlightbourn1/mattlightbourn1/bapi_model.md

 There are some [Excesses](#excesses) that the broker can request and then others that are applied by the insurer.
 In addition to the variable amount, there is also an amount that can be imposed by the underwriter and then the total excess.
 All excesses are in their respective sections within the request and response.

 ### Notes
-There is the option to add notes to the policy, situation or section which are either [Printable Note](#printableNote) in the policy schedule or [Non-Printable Note](#nonPrintableNote).
+There is the option to add [Notes](#notes) to the policy, situation or section which are either printable in the policy schedule or non-printable in the schedule.

 ## Additional Values by type of Transaction
 The objects and object properties described above are relevant for New Business, Alteration, Cancellation and (WIP) Renewal.
 Where there are differences in the type of request, see below.